lastcallsoftware/trackeats/docs/design doc.md

 Each of the three main views will basically be a table, and they will show much the same data: nutrition info for each table entry.
 I've thought about whether to use a third-party React component for the table, or to write our own table code.
 The former would obviously be quicker and easier, but that would also defeat one of the main purposes of the app, which is to exercise our coding skills.
 Plus I'm always biased towards a "roll your own" solution because it gives you more control over its behavior and appearance.
 We'll see when we get there (which should actually be pretty soon!).

+- Responsive Design
+Resposive Design is the practive of styling and designing the UI such that it dynamically reconfigures itself to fit "nicely" on whatever device it's used on.
+For example, a view that has two columns of text side-by-side in a browser window on a PC might automatically reconfigure to one column on a smartphone.
+Menus that were horizonal on a brower might vertical on a mobile device.

+This is achieved mostly in CSS, through the use of "media queries" (CSS styles that "query" the window for its current size), modern display styles like flexboxes and grids which reconfigure themselves when necessary, and margins and other size specifications that are relative (e.g., proportional to the window's current font size) rather than absolute (e.g., a specific number of pixels).

+I have to admit that I botched the responsive design in my Front End Capstone project, so I'd like another crack at it here!
+It really makes a huge difference when you do it right.
+It's the difference between an app that looks professional versus one that lookes like it was hacked together by a teenager over a long weekend.

 TECHNICAL DESIGN
 ----------------